FixNation Landing Page

 Success metrics

 The web analytics revealed 1,300+ page visits and 80,000+ hits during launch month.
-I'd suggest bounce rate and conversion rate as other potential ways to measure whether users find value within the site.
+Given access to more detailed analytics, I'd use bounce rate and conversion rate to measure the impact of the marketing site.

 And that's a wrap.
 Here's what I learned